Skip to content

 After Party at Preservation Hall

 Museum Night attendees are also invited to the official after party at Le Spectacle at Preservation Hall from 8:30 to 10 p.m.
 Admission is free and a cash bar will be available.
-Space is limited.
+Space at the after party is limited.

 Support